Melville House Publishing

-Melville House Publishing is an American independent publisher of literary fiction, non-fiction, and poetry.
-The company was founded in 2001 and is run by the husband-and-wife team of Dennis Loy Johnson and Valerie Merians in Hoboken, New Jersey.
-The company is named after the author Herman Melville.
-It has a reputation as an "activist press" and publisher of left-leaning books.
+Melville House Publishing is an American independent publisher based in Brooklyn, NY, publishing literary fiction, non-fiction, and poetry.
+The company was founded in 2001 in Hoboken, New Jersey, and named in honor of author Herman Melville.
+It has a reputation as an "activist press" of left-leaning books, known for "crashing" pivotal public documents, as well as for publishing literary fiction, debut authors, and socially engaged non-fiction.